 20. Lack of Team Spirit

 Team spirit is important in keeping a company culture alive, without it, spending eight hours a day in the same environment can feel very monotonous.
-"You'll see a decrease in team morale, when you walk into a toxic environment you might notice people don't speak as nicely to people as they could," said Sarina Russo Job Access psychologist Tegan Charlton on Brisbane times.
+'You'll see a decrease in team morale, when you walk into a toxic environment you might notice people don't speak as nicely to people as they could,' Sarina Russo Job Access psychologist Tegan Charlton tells the Brisbane Times.